 - Unreturned materials for which a statement has been sent

 Patrons will be reinstated after proper settlement has been made.
 (75 ILCS 16/30-55.70)

 Article IV: Information Services.

 The Library provides high-quality information services to meet the educational, recreational, and lifelong learning needs of the community.
 For extensive research projects, library staff will direct patrons to likely sources of information.

 Article V: Notary Services.

 The Library offers free limited notary services for basic acknowledgement and affirmation signatures to Library patrons.
 Notary services may not be available at all times the Library is open to the public and notary service is not guaranteed.
-Patrons seeking notary service should call the Library prior to their visit to ensure a notary is available.
-Notary services are a courtesy provided by the Library and not the notary’s primary duty; therefore, the notary may ask the individual(s) to wait while the notary attends to a patron at the desk, takes a telephone call or tends to other Library business.
-Notary service is provided on a first-come, first-serve basis.
+Patrons seeking notary service should call the Library prior to their visit to ensure a Notary is available.
+Notary services are a courtesy provided by the Library and not the Notary’s primary duty; therefore, the Notary may ask the individual(s) to wait while the Notary attends to a patron at the desk, takes a telephone call or tends to other Library business.
+Notary service is provided on a first-come, first-served basis.

 Section 1: Scope.

 The purpose of notarization is to prevent fraud and forgery.
 A notary acts as an official and unbiased witness to the identity of persons who come before the notary for a specific purpose.
 Notaries cannot provide legal advice or counseling regarding any documents.
 Notary service is not available for documents of conveyance of real estate, mortgages, other real estate loans, documents or transactions or property transfers, including but not limited to refinancing or other types of real estate loans, purchases, sales, beneficial interests in land trusts and deeds.
 In addition, Notaries cannot provide services for I-9 forms or serve as authorized representatives.